Old Fashioned Peanut Butter Balls with Rice Krispies

 Instructions

-• Combine the butter and peanut butter.
+• Combine butter and peanut butter.
 In a large mixing bowl, use a handheld mixer or a sturdy rubber spatula to blend the creamy peanut butter and melted butter until smooth and well combined.
 The mixture should be creamy and thoroughly combined.

 • Shape and chill.
 Line a cookie sheet with parchment or wax paper.
 Using a tablespoon, scoop out portions of the peanut butter mixture.
 Then, lightly grease your hands and roll each portion into a ball about the size of a walnut.
 Next, place the balls onto the lined cookie sheet and refrigerate for at least 30 minutes or until firm.